-The Tax Cuts and Jobs Act was enacted on December 22, 2017 and introduced an additional U.S. tax on certain non-US.
-Subsidiaries' earnings which are referred to as Global Intangible Low Taxed Income ("GILTI").
+The Tax Cuts and Jobs Act was enacted on December 22, 2017 and introduced an additional United States tax on the earnings of non-United States subsidiaries which are referred to as Global Intangible Low Taxed Income ("GILTI").
 The Company has elected to treat GILTI as a period cost.

-Prior to the Separation, our operations were included in the tax returns of BD.
-Income taxes as presented in the Consolidated Financial Statements attribute current and deferred income tax assets and liabilities of BD to us in a manner that is systematic, rational, and consistent with the asset and liability method prescribed by the accounting guidance for income taxes.
-Our income tax provision prior to the Separation was prepared using the separate return method.
-The separate return method applies the accounting guidance for income taxes to the standalone financial statements as if we were a separate taxpayer and a standalone enterprise.
-We believe the assumptions supporting the allocation and presentation of income taxes on a separate return basis are reasonable.
+Prior to the Separation, the Company's operations were included in the tax returns of BD.
+Income taxes as presented in the Consolidated Financial Statements attribute current and deferred income tax assets and liabilities of BD to the Company in a manner that is systematic, rational, and consistent with the asset and liability method prescribed by the accounting guidance for income taxes.
+The Company's income tax provision prior to the Separation was prepared using the separate return method.
+The separate return method applies the accounting guidance for income taxes to the standalone financial statements as if the Company were a separate taxpayer and a standalone enterprise.
+The Company believes the assumptions supporting the allocation and presentation of income taxes on a separate return basis are reasonable.

-Additional disclosures regarding our accounting for income taxes are provided in Note 13.
+Additional disclosures regarding the Company's accounting for income taxes are provided in Note 14.